Rivers and History

-Pašić founded the People’s Radical Party and held prominent government positions including president of the Serbian National Assembly, Prime Minister of both Serbia and Yugoslavia, Mayor of Belgrade, and Serbian Envoy to Russia.
+Pašić founded the People’s Radical Party and held several prominent government positions, including president of the Serbian National Assembly, Prime Minister of Yugoslavia and Serbia, Mayor of Belgrade, and Serbian Envoy to Russia.
 He was one of the authors of the St. Vitus Day Constitution of 1921 giving Serbs, Croats, and Slovenes a unitary monarchy.

 Terazije Square and Fountain

-Located close to famous hotels, taverns, and shops, Terazije Square was “the center of Belgrade’s social life”.
+Located close to Belgrade’s famous hotels, taverns, and shops, Terazije Square became “the center of social life”.
 It’s also near the location where German Fascists hanged five Serbian patriots in 1941.
-Moved and reconstructed many times, the Terazije is now in front of famous Moscow Hotel, a great place to enjoy tea or coffee.
+Moved and reconstructed many times, the Terazije is now in front of famous Moscow Hotel, where the popular café serves excellent tea and coffee.

-Republic Square is undergoing major renovation.
-The square features a monument to Prince Mihailo Obrenovic (1823-1868), son of Prince Miloš and Princess Ljubica.
+Republic Square is undergoing renovation.
+It features a monument to Prince Mihailo Obrenovic (1823-1868), son of Prince Miloš and Princess Ljubica.
 He came into power following the death of his elder brother Milan in 1839.

-Mihailo Obrenovic was elected.
-He wasn’t a hereditary prince.
+Mihailo Obrenovic was an elected, rather than hereditary, prince.
 In 1842, an uprising forced him into exile and brought Alexander Karageorgevich to the throne.
-Obrenovic spent six years outside Serbia collaborating with writers and poets including Vuk Karadžić, Đura Daničić, and Branko Radičević.
-When Prince Miloš returned to Serbia in 1858, Mihailo accompanied him and took command of the army.
+Obrenovic left the country and spent six years outside Serbia collaborating with writers and poets including Vuk Karadžić, Đura Daničić, and Branko Radičević.
+When Prince Miloš returned to Serbia in 1858, Mihailo accompanied him and took command of the Serbian army.

 After the death of Prince Miloš, Mihailo regained the throne in 1860 and established an army to “rid Serbia of the Turks”.
 “Expecting war with Turkey, Mihailo allied himself with other Balkan states – Montenegro, Greece, Bulgaria, and Romania.”
-In 1868, he was assassinated in Košutnjak, a Belgrade suburb.
+In 1868, he was assassinated in the Belgrade suburb of Košutnjak.

 Built in Republic Square in 1939, Albania Palace is one of the tallest buildings in the Balkans.
-It replaced beloved 19th century Albania Tavern, a popular but cramped and neglected establishment.
-In spite of its shabby condition, the old Turkish-style building was a favorite spot for local socializing.
+It replaced the beloved 19th century Albania Tavern.
+Cramped and neglected, in spite of its shabby condition, the old Turkish-style building was a favorite spot for local socializing.

-The Palace was the main headquarters of the Nazi work organization Todt.
-During 1944 in a WW II Allied bombing it was hit by a “half-ton bomb”.
-Luckily the well-constructed building only suffered minor damage.
-In 1983 Albania Palace became a Belgrade Monument of Cultural Importance.
+Albania Palace was the main headquarters of the Nazi work organization Todt.
+In a 1944 WWII Allied bombing, the well-constructed building was hit by a half-ton bomb but only suffered minor damage.
+In 1983, the Palace became a Belgrade Monument of Cultural Importance.

 Belgrade National Theater